SoftwareAG/c8y-docs/content/machine-learning/activity-recognition-bundle/activity-recognition-using-iphone.md

   - /predictive-analytics/activity-recognition/#activity-recognition-using-android
 ---

 This section deals with the basic data science steps of creating an activity recognition model with self-collected data.
-First of all, you need to register your Smart-Phone.
+First of all, you need to register your smartphone.
 Then follow the sections below for collecting data, training the model and using the model to recognize activities via the phone.

-> **Note:** The phone used for the entire workflow has to be of the same type because the data and sensors may vary for different devices.
+> Info: The phone used for the entire workflow has to be of the same type because the data and sensors may vary for different devices.

-#### Register a Smart-Phone in Cumulocity IoT
+#### Register a Smart-Phone in {{ < product-name-1 > }}

-Follow the steps described in [User guide > Cumulocity IoT Sensor App](/users-guide/cumulocity-sensor-app) and register a smartphone in Cumulocity IoT.
+Follow the steps described in [Cumulocity IoT Sensor App](/users-guide/cumulocity-sensor-app) and register a smartphone in Cumulocity IoT.

-> **Note:** Set "1 sec" as **INTERVAL (secs)** for *Acceleration* and *Gyroscope* sensors in the Cloud Sensor App.
+> **Note:** Set "1 sec" as **INTERVAL (secs)** for *Acceleration* and *Gyroscope* sensors in the Cumulocity IoT Sensor App.

 Once registered, try to get the device ID by looking up your device on the **All Devices** page of your tenant's Device Management application.
 #### Data collection with Cumulocity IoT

-1. Follow the steps described in [ Machine Learning Workbench > Projects > Creating a new project](/machine-learning/web-app-mlw/#creating-a-new-project) and create a new project with **Activity Recognition** as **Project name** and "Activity recognition using smartphone" as **Project description**.
+1. Follow the steps described in [ Machine Learning Workbench > Projects > Creating a new project](/machine-learning/web-app-mlw/#creating-a-new-project) and create a new project with "Activity Recognition" as **Project name** and "Activity recognition using smartphone" as **Project description**.

 2. Follow the steps described in [ Machine Learning Workbench > Projects > Uploading resources](/machine-learning/web-app-mlw/#uploading-resources) and upload *01 merge Data.ipynb* and *CONFIG.json* to Machine Learning Workbench (MLW).